 You will discover our quilts to be reasonably generous in length and width.
 In fact, most of our quilts are sizable enough to eliminate the necessity for a dust ruffle or pillow shams.
 Just as bed heights are different, each quilt's overall size differs as well.
 We designate the quilt's dimensions with the estimated drop for you to compare to the overall size you may need.
 It is important to do your homework before making a purchase!

 As a matter of fact, our quilts are indeed washable in a washing machine!
 We recommend the following standards for best results:

-- Wash in a washing machine with completely cold water on gentle cycle.
+- Machine wash with only cold water on delicate cycle.

 Amish Homemade Quilt Facts